 Main Subheading: Understanding Normal Hair Loss

 Hair loss, or alopecia, is a common concern affecting millions worldwide.
-While the sight of hair in the shower drain can be alarming, it's important to understand that shedding is a natural and necessary part of the hair growth cycle.
-Each hair follicle on your head goes through a cycle of growth, rest, and shedding.
+On top of that, each hair follicle on your head goes through a cycle of growth, rest, and shedding.
 This cycle ensures that old hairs are replaced with new ones, maintaining a healthy head of hair.
+While the sight of hair in the shower drain can be alarming, don't forget to understand that shedding is a natural and necessary part of the hair growth cycle.
 The amount of hair you lose in the shower can vary based on several factors, including your hair type, washing frequency, and overall health.

 Comprehensive Overview of Hair Loss